ExpressLRS/Docs/docs/hardware/spi-receivers.md

 The binding phrase is hashed into 6 bytes represented as numbers.
 These 6 bytes are referred to as the UID bytes.
 UID bytes are entered into the Betaflight CLI for binding.
 Please [look below](#setting-binding-phrase) for instructions.

+!!! info "NOTE"
     When building via ExpressLRS Configurator or via VS Code, note down the UID bytes from the build log.
 You can also use the [generator below](#uid-byte-generator) to retrieve your UID bytes from your binding phrase.

 ![UID String](../assets/images/UIDsource.png)